awarrenlove/pacmirror/README.md

 Configuration
 =============
-The default configuration file is included in /etc/pacmirror/pacmirror.conf.
+A sample configuration file is included in /etc/pacmirror/pacmirror.conf.sample.
+This should be copied to /etc/pacmirror/pacmirror.conf and edited to your liking.
 You may also specify a configuration file using the --conf or -c parameter.
 The reflector section maps directly to reflector command-line options, so view the documentation for reflector to see what each option will do.
 The pacmirror section includes some options for pacmirror.
 These options should be self-documenting, or commented where appropriate.